eevee/eev.ee/content/2015-12-30-you-should-make-a-doom-level-part-2.markdown

 You can also add "struts", like I did around the switch alcove in the above screenshots.
 A long platform might want _physical_ struts in the form of tiny square "voids" with a support texture.
 Just something to break up the monotony.
 Remember: contrast!

 I'm under the impression that detailing is a teeny bit controversial in the Doom community at the moment, since a lot of mappers are kind of going overboard and making extremely detailed maps where every room needs five layers of trim and inset lights every three feet and all this weird nonsense.
 I, for one, don't think you need all that much.
 I mentioned MAP21: Nirvana earlier; do you have any memories of it?
 Did it seem weird and complicated and confusing, or really give you any kind of feelings at all?
-Maybe you should check out [its automap](http://doomwiki.org/wiki/File:MAP21_map.png).
+Maybe you should check out [its automap](http://doomwiki.org/wiki/File:MAP21_map.png) and see just how complex and detailed it really is.
 I'm pretty sure my map already has more lines than half of Doom II's maps.

 And of course, I stress yet again: any kind of detailing is a pain in the ass to change once you've done it.